Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

+Regarding $\widetilde \CO_\CF$ as a moment map, we apply the Marsden-Weinstein reduction to each (regular) value of the moment map $\widetilde{\CO}_\CF$.
+This leads us to the construction of a (infinite dimensional) \emph{symplectic fiber bundle}

-(over some open subset $B_{\CF}^\circ$) after the Marsden-Weinstein reduction applied to each fiber of which the original system $\CF = \{F_1, \cdots, F_n\}$ induce a collective kinematics.
-We will regard this reduced space as the \emph{mesoscopic phase space} in between KTPS and TPS on which the canonical reduction of the function $\CS$ is defined.
+(over some open subset $B_{\CF}^\circ$ consisting of regular values of $\widetilde{\CO}_{\CF}$).
+We regard this collective reduced space as the \emph{mesoscopic phase space} in between KTPS and TPS on which the canonical reduction, denoted by $\CS_{\CF}^{\text{\rm red}}$, of the function $\CS$ is defined.

-In the literature of thermodynamics, the (equilibrium) thermodynamics is attempted to be derived from statistical mechanics in the point of view of Shannon' s information theory, from the first principle of statistics and the information theory.
-For example in \cite{Jaynes:InfoStat}, \cite{Mrug:TPS}, \cite{MNSS}, the authors provide a derivation of the thermodynamics equilibrium in terms of information entropy and contact geometry.
-However the description is not satisfactory enough in that in their derivation it is assumed that the associated Legendrian submanifold is \emph{graph-like} relative to the given variables, i.e., it is assumed that the Legendrian submanifold $R_{\CF;\CS}$ admits a single-valued potential function $f: B_{\CF;\CS} \to \R$ such that
+In the literature of thermodynamics, the (equilibrium) thermodynamics is attempted to be derived from the first principle of statistical mechanics utilizing the information entropy in the point of view of Shannon's information theory.
+For example in \cite{Jaynes:InfoStat}, \cite{Mrug:TPS}, \cite{MNSS}, the authors describe a thermodynamics equilibrium in terms of the information entropy and contact geometry.
+However the description is not satisfactory enough in that in their derivation it is assumed that the associated Legendrian submanifold is \emph{graph-like} relative to the given variables, i.e., it is assumed that the Legendrian submanifold $R_{\CF;\CS}$ admits a single-valued potential function $f: B_{\CF} \to \R$ such that

-\begin{defn}[$0$-holonomic] Let $B$ be a smooth (possibly infinite dimensional) manifold.
-We say a Legendrian submanifold $R \subset J^1B$ is \emph{$0$-holonomic} if it is graph-like, i.e., if it is the image of the 1-jet map $j^1f: B \to J^1B$ of a differentiable function $f: B \to \R$. \end{defn}
+\begin{defn}[$C^0$-holonomic] Let $B$ be a smooth (possibly infinite dimensional) manifold.
+We say a Legendrian submanifold $R \subset J^1B$ is \emph{$C^0$-holonomic} if it is graph-like, i.e., if it is the image of the 1-jet map $j^1f: B \to J^1B$ of a differentiable function $f: B \to \R$. \end{defn}

-\begin{rem} Our usage of the term $0$-holonomic in this definition can be regarded as the $C^0$-version of the standard notion of \emph{holonomic section} $\varphi:V \to J^rX$ which is the $k$-jet of some $C^k$-section $f: V \to X$ for the given $C^\infty$-fibration.
+\begin{rem} Our usage of the term $C^0$-holonomic is the $C^0$-version of the standard notion of \emph{holonomic section} $\varphi:V \to J^rX$ which is the $k$-jet of some $C^k$-section $f: V \to X$ for the given $C^\infty$-fibration.
 (See \cite[Section 1.1.1]{gromov:relation} for the definition.)
-In our current situation, we consider the 1-jet bundle $J^1B \to B$ and regard $R \subset J^1B$ as a (possible partially defined) multi-valued section $B \to J^1B$.
-We interpret the condition of a Legendrian submanifold $R$ being graph-like as the $C^0$-homonmicity in that $R$ becomes the image of global section $\alpha$ of the projection $J^1B \to B$ given by $j^1f: = (df, f): B \to J^1B$ for a single-valued $C^1$-function $f: B \to \R$ so that the map $j^1f$ is $C^0$. \end{rem} This terminology $0$-holonomic being introduced, we will just simply call \emph{holonomic} instead throughout the paper when $R$ is graph-like.
+In our current situation, we consider the 1-jet bundle $J^1B \to B$ and regard $R \subset J^1B$ as a (possibly partially defined) multi-valued section $B \to J^1B$.
+This terminology $C^0$-holonomic being introduced, we will just simply call \emph{holonomic} instead throughout the paper when $R$ is graph-like. \end{rem}